 Crowns and Bridges

-Crowns are synthetic caps, usually made of a material like porcelain, placed on the top of a tooth.
+Crowns or "caps", usually made of a material like porcelain, placed on the top of a tooth.
 Bridges are natural-looking dental appliances that can replace a section of missing teeth.
 Because they are custom-made, bridges are barely noticeable and can restore the natural contour of teeth as well as the proper bite relationship between upper and lower teeth.

-Implants are synthetic structures that are placed in the area of the tooth normally occupied by the root.
+Implants are titanium cylinders that are placed in the area of the tooth normally occupied by the root.
+A crown is then placed on top of the implant.
 Implants are so well designed that they mimic the look and feel of natural teeth.
-Implants are usually made of a synthetic yet biocompatible material like metal or ceramic.
+Implants are as close as we can come to "re-growing" a permanent tooth.

 Whitening procedures have effectively restored the smile of people with stained, dull, or discolored teeth.